Why Has My Screed Cracked? Should I Worry?

 Stress Relief Joints

-So, the other thing that you need to look for, did it have edging strip?
-So, has it got somewhere for it to move.
+One other thing that you need to look for, did it have edging strip?
+Has it got somewhere for it to move.
 Edging strip, that can also be insulation as well around the edges.
 As the screed moves, if it pushes up against something that it can’t move, then that’s a restraint and you can see restraint cracking.
-So, it’s important to have the edging strip there just to allow, facilitate that little bit of movement.
+It is important to have the edging strip there just to allow, facilitate that little bit of movement.
 Generally these type of screeds are all non wearing screeds.
 There are a handful of products that are wearing screeds, but the majority aren’t.
 If it’s trafficked and not protected, then again you’re gonna see a kind of wearing down of the screed.
 You may end up seeing some cracking in extreme cases as well.
 So, it does need to be covered until the floor coverings go on to ensure that you get the maximum performance from the screed.

 Thermal cracking is something that we see as well.
 The screed only will move once by itself, so that’s during the shrinkage process.
 After the shrinkage process is completed, the product is classified as inert, so it won’t move.
 The only time it will move again is by external forces.
 One of those is heat.
 So, if it’s a heated screed and you’ve got thermal movement, it may potentially, if the joints aren’t sufficient, it may build up that stress and then look to lose the stress and it’ll look for the weakest point and crack along the weakest point.